JackSzwergold/Writing/memories/Hanging Out in TriBeCa in the 1970s.md

 If you want to call me a cool kid, please do.
 You see, back in 1975 or 1976—when I was 7 or 8 years old—I visited  TriBeCa for the first time… With my mom and dad.

-Not at the Mudd Club or Artist’s Spaceor anything like that but in a huge factory just South of Canal Street in TriBeCa.
+Not at the Mudd Club or Artist’s Space or anything like that but in a huge factory just South of Canal Street in TriBeCa.

 The space was a garment factory and—one Saturday morning—my mom, dad and I headed out from the ass end of Brooklyn to TriBeCa so my mom could look for work.